Chorizo is a thick and spicy pork sausage with origins believed to go back to Roman times.

 What Is Chorizo?

-Founded in the Iberian peninsula, Spain, chorizo is a fermented, cured, and smoked sausage.
+Founded in the Iberian peninsula, Spain, chorizo is a fermented, cured, and smoked type of sausage.

 Generally speaking, chorizo refers to a spicy pork sausage with a red-colored appearance.